Ah, Bromo. The sunrise views here were the most epic I’ve seen in the world so far.

 So, you’re thinking of visiting Bromo and going on a Bromo Tour.
 Well great!

-Below I’m going to take you through everything you need to know about visiting Mount Bromo and how to organise a Bromo Tour, whether you opt for a DIY style tour or an organised one.
+Below I’m going to take you through everything you need to know about visiting Mount Bromo and our top travel tips, whether you opt for a DIY style tour or an organised one.

 Brad and I did an organised tour and to be honest we never usually take tours, but decided we should have one for this, and it was the best tour I’ve done, plus it was private...more on that later.